 Evening events are also held on the pool deck, the highlight of which is the "Pirates In the Caribbean" party.
 This party starts with a pirate theme dinner and then moves outside for music, dancing, and fireworks.
 It's a spectacular ending to a fun-filled night onboard the Disney Magic.

-The Disney Magic has three main dining rooms, and guests rotate amongst the three rooms during the cruise, always sitting at the same table number and with the same dinner companions.
+The Disney Magic has three main dining rooms--Lumiere's, Carioca's, and Animator's Palate, and guests rotate amongst the three rooms during the cruise, always sitting at the same table number and with the same dinner companions.
 The wait staff also rotates, providing continuity to the dining experience.
 It's a great idea and works well.

 Although these three dining rooms are good, the highlight of dining on the Disney Magic is a dinner or brunch at Palo's, the adults-only alternative restaurant.
 Palo's sits on the top deck and has wonderful views, exceptional service, and marvelous food.
 It even has a private room with a large dining table for adult parties.

-For families looking for casual fare, the Disney Magic has a large buffet and several take-away food outlets near the pools.
+For families looking for casual fare, the Disney Magic has colorful Cabana's with indoor and outdoor seating, along with several take-away food outlets near the pools.

 The Disney Magic carries 2700 passengers in 875 cabins, many of which can sleep 4.
 Of the 720 outside cabins, 388 have private verandas, perfect for some quiet time to enjoy the warm Caribbean weather.
 The cabins are brightly colored, with plenty of storage space and practicality.
 I loved the shelves in a vertically-place steamer trunk used as a storage cabinet.